-As described in Note 1.
-Organization, the Company entered into the Canaan Agreement to purchase 11,000 new A1346 model miners, all of which were received prior to June 30, 2023 and have been installed at the Odessa Facility.
+On May 4, 2023, the Company entered into the Canaan Agreement to purchase 11,000 new A1346 model miners, all of which were received during the nine months ended September 30, 2023 and have been installed at the Odessa Facility.
 The Company was required to pay a total of approximately \$4.1 million prior to delivery of the miners.
 The Company will also make six monthly installment payments of approximately \$1.7 million each month, through November 2023, at which time the Company will obtain title to the miners.
 The Company determined that the Canaan Agreement contains embedded leases as defined in ASC 842, one for each batch of miners delivered.
 Based on the terms of the arrangement and intent of the parties, the Company has classified the leases of the Canaan miners as finance leases.
-Each lease commences upon delivery of the associated batch, as the delivery date represents the date upon which the Company obtains the right to use the assets for a period of time in exchange for consideration.
-As a result of all 11,000 miners being delivered to the Company in June 2023, the Company determined there will effectively be a single lease commencement date for all of the underlying right-of-use assets.
+Each lease commences upon delivery of the associated batch, as the delivery date represents the date upon which the Company in June 2023, the Company determined there will effectively be a single lease commencement date for all of the underlying right-of-use assets.
 The lease term for the Canaan miners will be six months, aligning with the final payment and title transfer date.
 Upon title transfer, the Company will continue depreciating the residual value of the miners over their remaining useful life.